tiandi111/Notes/os/file_system.md

 A side benefit is that metadata updates proceed faster because of the performance advantage of sequential I/O over random I/O.

+#### 3. Other Solutions

+An alternative is to always write data or metadata in a new block, when the writes are finished, the pointer to the old blocks are redirected to the new blocks.
+In this way, the old blocks also serve as snapshots.

+#### 4. Backup and Restore

+- Backup:
+    - full backup
+    - incremental backup